EricssonResearch/Blind-Cache-Drafts/draft-thomson-http-scd.md

 Some confidentiality protection against the secondary server is provided, but that is limited to content that is not otherwise accessible to that server (see
 {{confidentiality}}).
-Only content that has access controls on the origin primary server that prevent access by the secondary server can retain confidentiality protection.
+Only content that has access controls on the primary server that prevent access by the secondary server can retain confidentiality protection.

 Content with different access control policies MUST use different keying